If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 With three floors of experiences and the stunning views across New York city, a visit to SUMMIT One Vanderbilt is well worth it.

-The has to be ‘high’ on your New York bucket list of things to do.
+The has to be ‘high’ on your NYC bucket list of things to do.

 6. Central Park